$5$-list-coloring toroidal $6$-regular triangulations in linear time: Concluding remarks and further questions

 \subsection{Further questions}

-As shown by Yeh and Zhu~\cite{YehZhu2003}, there is a small, finite set of \(5\)-chromatic graphs of the form \(T(1, s, t)\) that are not isomorphic to \(T(1, s, 2)\), with the largest among them having \(33\) vertices.
-This suggests the following natural question:
+As shown by Yeh and Zhu~\cite{YehZhu2003}, there is a small, finite set of \(5\)-chromatic graphs of the form \(T(1, s, t)\) that are not isomorphic to \(T(1, s, 2)\), with the largest among them having \(37\) vertices: these have parameters \((s,t)\) in the set \(\{ (13,3) \), \((17,3)\), \((18,3)\), \((19,3)\), \((25,3)\), \((25,9)\), \((26,7)\), \((33,6)\), \((37,10) \}\)\footnote{The list of these parameters in \cite{YehZhu2003} contains pairs \((s,t)\) that give rise to isomorphic graphs, for instance \((13,3)\) as well as \((13,4)\).
+It is straightforward to obtain the above list of nine values for \((s,t)\) from the full list: for instance, see \cite[Theorem 4]{MeszkaNedelaEtAl2006} (though they mistakenly omit the case \((s,t) = (25,9)\)).}.
+Among these, the graph \(T(1,25,9)\) is isomorphic to \(T(5,5,2)\) and so its \(5\)-choosability is covered by case~\ref{l1}.
+For the remaining eight graphs, we have the following natural question: